microsoft/JSTSdocs/articles/troubleshooting/index.md

  - On the Visual Studio menu, open `"Tools / Extensions and Updates"`, and navigate to the `"Installed"` node.
  Search for `"TypeScript"` and ensure the TypeScript Tools are listed, and are not disabled.
 Do the same for the `"Visual Studio extension for TextMate grammars"` (which is used to provide syntax highlighting).

+ > [!NOTE] Currently there is also a bug whereby if the `"Azure Functions and Web Jobs Tools"` extension is disabled, then this can break the JavaScript & TypeScript language service.
+Please check this also.

  - Check the activity log at `"%APPDATA%\Microsoft\VisualStudio\15.0_<ID>\ActivityLog.xml"`.
 (Open this in Internet Explorer for easiest viewing).
 Look for any errors that mention `"TypeScript"` or `"CodeAnalysis"`.
  - On occassion, the MEF cache can become corrupt.
 Delete the MEF cache files in